bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/module5_lab/module5_tutorial.md

 If you're not sure how to edit Dockstore.json, see: https://raw.githubusercontent.com/ICGC-TCGA-PanCancer/Seqware-BWA-Workflow/develop/Dockstore_cwl.json

-*Note:* That examples uses S3 for output.
+*Note:* That example uses S3 for output.
 You will probably want to store your output locally.

+### Generate the JSON file from the CWL file
 ```
 dockstore tool convert cwl2json --cwl Dockstore.cwl > Dockstore.json
 ```